manifoldmarkets/manifold/docs/docs/faq.md

 ### How does resolving questions work?

 Whoever created the question gets to resolve it!
-Manifold Questions puts trust in its users to resolve their own questions in a timely and accurate manner.
+Manifold Markets puts trust in its users to resolve their own questions in a timely and accurate manner.
 We generally will not intervene and resolve a question ourselves outside of exceptional circumstances.
 We do encourage creators to set clear resolution criteria in advance.

 - The creator is free to use their judgment.
   - This allows for many new kinds of prediction questions to be created that are less objective.
 (E.g. "Will I enjoy participating in the Metaverse in 2023?")